How to backup and restore your Fairphone 1

 Pictures and files

-- USB Data cable to connect your Fairphone 1 to a computer
+You will need a USB Data cable to connect your Fairphone 1 to a computer

 - Once connected, your Fairphone 1 will appear as a connected device on your computer